-Since humble roots in 1993 in Hamilton, Canada, PHRI has grown both the scope of our studies and reach of participant – such that today, we conduct research in 102 countries on six continents, with 1500000 million people involved in up to 100 studies.
+Since humble roots in 1993 in Hamilton, Canada, PHRI has grown both the scope of our studies and reach of participants – such that today, we conduct research in 102 countries on six continents, with 1,500,000 people involved in up to 100 studies.
 In 1999, Dr. Salim Yusuf’s original cardiology research group was formally established as The Population Health Research Institute (PHRI), jointly supported by McMaster University and Hamilton Health Sciences.

 Originally focused on cardiovascular disease and diabetes, PHRI’s research areas have broadened to include brain health, perioperative and surgery, stroke, thrombosis, renal, the environment and health, obesity, GI, health systems, and more.
 PHRI is a world leader in large clinical trials, population health studies, and epidemiology expertise, with the capacity to conduct several international studies concurrently, tens of thousands of participants in each study.